hovancik/hovancik.github.io/source/blog/2016-09-28-stretchly-v0-1-0-released.html.markdown

 Good news everyone, version 0.1.0 of [*stretchly*](/stretchly) is now available to be downloaded from [github](https://github.com/hovancik/stretchly/releases/tag/v0.1.0).

+*stretchly* is cross-platform open source app that reminds you to take breaks when working with computer.

 ##What's new?
 - rename strechly to stretchly (grammar, yay!)
 - allows only one instance of app